How to measure the entropy of a mesoscopic system via thermoelectric transport: Results

 While the degeneracy of these two levels seems fortuitous, such a model, in fact, has been claimed to be generic for transport through QDs \cite{Silvestrov2000,silvestrov2001,Golosov2006}, and has been invoked to explain the repeating phase jumps in the transmission phase through such a dot\cite{yacoby1995, Yacoby1996}.
-In this scenario, two levels of different tunneling width, overlap.
+In these works this is caused by two overlapping levels with different tunneling widths.
 At each conductance valley the narrow level is filled by an additional electron, shifting the energies of the narrow and the wide level differently, thus leading naturally, due to the degeneracy, to the entropy change of $\log4$ across the first peak.
 In this scenario, after the second conductance peak the narrow level is doubly occupied, and does not play an additional role in transport, while the wide level is shifted up to overlap with another narrow level, and the process repeats itself.
 This explained the repeated phase change across consecutive conductance peaks\cite{yacoby1995, Yacoby1996}, and is, in fact, consistent with the observation that the upshift of the TR from zero at the apparent particle-hole symmetric point happens in consecutive pairs of conductance peaks \cite{Scheibner2005}.

 Experimentally, one can easily change the tunneling rates $\Gamma$ between the QD and the leads through the split gate technique.
 These data, depicted in Fig.~\ref{fig:th}a and b, can then be used to differentiate between these possible scenarios.
-We found that the model that best reproduces the experimental findings, is that of a QD with two spinful states with an energy difference $\Delta \epsilon$ that depends on gate voltage.
+We found that the model that best reproduces the experimental findings, is that of a QD with two spinful states with an energy difference $\Delta \epsilon$ that depends on gate voltage \YM{(in the model we used the same $\Gamma$ for both levels to avoid additional parameters)}.
 Similar evolution of the degeneracy as a function of chemical potential has already been observed in quantum nano-tubes\cite{Pecker2013a}.

-In this model, around the gate voltage corresponding to the first peak ($V_P\sim-0.75V$), the two levels are almost degenerate yielding a net four-fold degeneracy($g_N=0, g_{N+1}=4$) which is lifted as the gate voltage is tuned toward the second peak, around $V_P\sim0.75V$ ($g_N=2, g_{N+1}=1$) (as illustrated in the inset of Fig.~\ref{fig:th}d).
+In this model, around the gate voltage corresponding to the first peak (QD energy $\epsilon\sim-0.75$meV), the two levels are almost degenerate yielding a net four-fold degeneracy($g_N=0, g_{N+1}=4$) which is lifted as the gate voltage is tuned toward the second peak, around QD energy $\epsilon\sim0.75$meV ($g_N=2, g_{N+1}=1$) (as illustrated in the inset of Fig.~\ref{fig:th}d).
 This interpretation leads to the observed values of entropy change.